phdru/m_librarian/docs/command_line.rst

     -f, --file file        Search by file name (without extension) -p, --path path        Path to the directory with the library archives
-    --get                  Download exactly one book
+    --format format        Format of the downloaded file name --get                  Download exactly one book
     --get-many N           Download at most this many books --id id                Search by database id